openresty/sregex/README.markdown

 whether this chunk is the last chunk in the stream.
 If you just want to match on a single C string, then always specify 1 as the `eof` argument and exclude the NULL string terminator in your C string while computing the `size` argument value.

+The `pending_matched` parameter outputs an array holding all the pending matched captures (whole-match only, no sub-matches) if no complete matches have been found yet (i.e., this call returns `SRE_AGAIN`).
+This is very useful for doing regex substitutions on (large) data streams where the caller can use the info in `pending_matched` to decide exactly how much data in the current to-be-thrown data chunk needs to be buffered.
+The caller should never allocate the space for this array, rather, this function call takes care of it and just sets the (double) pointer to point to its internal (read-only) storage.

 This function may return one of the following values:

 * a non-negative value